Shveta625/java-learning-shveta/README.md

 MULTI-THREADING TASK #2

-For Wiki to text files task, run WikiToLocalFiles as java application Time taken to write txt files is 78.307 seconds.
+For Wiki to text files task, run WikiToLocal as java application Time taken to write txt files is 78.307 seconds.

+MULTI-THREADING TASK #3

+For Word count task, run WordCount as java application Time taken to calculate and write words with their corresponding count to txt files is 0.317 seconds.

 ANNOTATIONS TASK